Some things you may want to know.

 I am also a member of Therapy Network East, along with other locally based therapists who know, support and stand by my work.

 I do try to keep some places at a reduced rate, for students or those on low income.

 Please do get in touch if you feel drawn to working with me, and we can discuss what’s possible.

 Payment is by bank transfer, and can be made weekly on the day, or monthly in advance.

 I reserve the right to charge for sessions missed or cancelled with less than 24hrs notice.

-** At the moment, due to restrictions around the Coronavirus, I am working entirely by phone, Zoom, or Skype.
-I‘m finding that this actually works very well, it’s very possible to work in an embodied and aware way through these media, and right now it seems to me to provide the best opportunity of working in a spontaneous, undefended way.
+Since the changes and restrictions around Coronavirus, I am working almost entirely by phone, or Zoom.
+I‘m finding that this works very well, it’s possible to work in an embodied and aware way through these media, and right now it seems to me to provide the best opportunity of working in a spontaneous, undefended way.